 We use the acquisition method of accounting for business combinations.
 Each acquired company's operating results are included in our consolidated financial statements starting on the date of acquisition.
 The purchase price is equivalent to the fair value of consideration transferred.
-Upon our adoption of Accounting Standards Update ("ASU") 2021-08, Business Combinations (Topic 805): Accounting for Contract Assets and Contract Liabilities from Contracts with Customers which we retrospectively applied to all acquisitions in 2021, contract assets and contract liabilities acquired are recorded at their carrying value under Topic 606: Revenue from Contracts with Customers.
-Prior to adoption of ASU 2021-08, contract assets and contract liabilities were recognized at their estimated fair values as of the acquisition date.
-All other assets tangible and identifiable intangible assets acquired and liabilities assumed are recorded at fair value as of the acquisition date.
+In 2021, we adopted Accounting Standards Update ("ASU") 2021-08, Business Combinations (Topic 805): Accounting for Contract Assets and Contract Liabilities from Contracts with Customers retrospectively to all acquisitions in 2021.
+Under ASU 2021-08, contract assets and contract liabilities acquired are recorded at their carrying value under Topic 606: Revenue from Contracts with Customers.
+Prior to adoption of ASU 2021-08, contract assets and contract liabilities assumed are recorded at fair values as of the acquisition date.
+All other tangible assets and identifiable intangible assets acquired and liabilities assumed are recorded at fair value as of the acquisition date.
 Goodwill is recognized for the excess of purchase price over the net value of tangible and intangible assets acquired and liabilities assumed.
 Contingent consideration, which is primarily based on the business achieving certain performance targets, is recognized at its fair value on the acquisition date, and changes in fair value are recognized in earnings until settled.
 Refer to Note 3 "Acquisitions and Divestitures" for additional information on our business acquisitions and refer to Note 13 "Fair Value of Financial Instruments" for additional information regarding our contingent acquisition liability balances.